Spring’s been good: a New Hampshire photo album

-I had an interesting assortment of New Hampshire walks and hikes in May, due in part to work assignments in some towns I don’t visit often.
-Bugs are out, but flowers are blooming.
-Weather has been variable, with 80 degrees one day and 50-and-drizzly the next.
-Mud season was as messy as ever.
-It’s all good.
+I had an interesting assortment of New Hampshire walks and hikes in May, due in part to work assignments in towns I don’t often visit.
+Weather was variable, with 80 degrees one day and 50-and-drizzly the next.

 Northern Rail Trail, Enfield